You and your family are excited to see your baby. You have seen 3D ultrasound pictures in magazines and commercials, and they are amazing, right?

 What am I looking at on the screen?

 We may not have the entire baby on the screen.
 We look at individual parts, and these may not look familiar to you.
 The femur, the liver, the palate?
-This may be a little boring but important for us, so be patient, and we will get to the fun stuff as soon as we can.
+This may be a little boring for you, but it’s important for us, so be patient, and we will get to the fun stuff as soon as we can.

 You may be disappointed if we can’t get a cute picture of the baby’s face.
 We try, but babies are not always cooperative.
 They may be face-down or have a hand or foot in front of the face.
 Or if mom’s abdomen is more fluffy, the images may not be as clear as you would like.